CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-the-redesign-high-stakes-developer-decision-making.md

 ## What are your options: Refactor, Rewrite, Redesign
 Refactoring has been around for a long time.
 It is the cheapest of the three alternatives.
 Refactoring is changing the code's internals without altering its behaviour.
+This article has an unusually narrow definition of refactoring.
+It is the "clean-up" work done during the course of a pull request, or adding code to the codebase.
+Refactoring is the extra 5-10 minutes taken after writing something the first time a bit messy to improve it.
 Refactoring involves making the code better as you go.
 It is the boy scout rule "leave it better than you found it.".
 The practice is best learned from Martin Fowler's Refactoring book.
 Looking for a better way to write code has a lot of value.

+The definition for rewriting is entirely different.
+A rewrite is starting a brand-new repository and putting all the old code into that repository.
+Then getting rid of the old repository.
 Rewriting is often pitched as the be-all solution to our currently bad software.
 The classic example is a new developer in a new code base.
 He immediately declares it trash, to cast off any old developers and let him rewrite it from scratch.
 Other times, the code base may have outlived its useful life, and it's time for a rewrite.
 This change is often radical, and depending on the use case, can cause a lot of havoc for the user base.

+The definition of redesign is going back and fixing accumulated tech debt.
+This is the tech debt that has built up over months, or years.
+It's not as simple as in the refactoring case, where you are doing 5-10 minutes of cleanup.
+Large structural changes that take weeks are necessary, and generally these changes have to be OK'd by the person in product.
 The redesign is taking some old code and giving it the love it needs.
 It could or could not involve a change in behaviour.
-It's changing the structure of the code.
-Refactoring old code and improving the maintainability.
 Why should we choose redesigning over the other options?

 ## Alternative: Why can't we quickly refactor it instead?